reproducible-research/scipy-tutorial-2014/documents/ComputationalEnvironment.md

 ## Manual

-Run the *check_env.py* to ensure that all required Python packages and executables are installed.
+Run the *check_env.py* script to ensure that all required Python packages and executables are installed.